 2. University of Waterloo

-The University of Waterloo is a public research university and one of the best universities for computer science in Canada that has one of the most thorough academic programs in the country.
+The University of Waterloo is a public research university and one of the best universities for computer science in Canada that has one of the most thorough academic programs.
 Aside from the main campus in Waterloo, there are satellite campuses spread across Southern Ontario.
-The university has thirteen institutes distributed among the six faculties including health, engineering, and mathematics.
-The University of Waterloo is in 149th place in the QS World University Rankings 2022.
+The university has 13 institutes distributed among the six faculties including health, engineering, and mathematics.
+The University of Waterloo is 149th in the QS World University Rankings 2022.

 The David R. Cheriton School of Computer Science offers various programs for computer science students.
 Undergraduate programs let the students customize their study plans based on their chosen specialization such as digital hardware, software engineering, and bioinformatics.
 The first year consists of a combination of math and computer science courses that will provide a strong foundation of knowledge.
 Students can also join a co-op program where they gain professional experience while working on their bachelor’s degrees.
 In addition, fourth-year students can enroll in the accelerated master’s program where they can take graduate courses while completing their bachelor’s degree.

-The master’s programs include Master of Mathematics where students can choose between completing coursework or thesis in earning their degree.
+The master’s programs include a Master of Mathematics where students can choose between completing coursework or a thesis in earning their degree.
 Pursuing the coursework will last around twelve to sixteen months while the thesis is expected to be completed within one to two years.
 The Ph.
-D. program will involve working with a supervisor in developing a thesis in advanced topics such as quantum algorithms and complexity.
+D. program involves working with a supervisor in developing a thesis on advanced topics such as quantum algorithms and complexity.

 3. University of Ottawa